andrewbluepiano/macOS-CatalinaForensicsTool/README.md

 ## Big future plan:
 There might be more stuff available in the protected volumes that can be mounted with SIP disabled.

-## Overall future functionality:
+## Future functionality:
 * See Issues

 ### Known Quirk(s)
 * Dont open more than one instance.
-Doing so sometimes crashes system.
+Doing so sometimes crashes things.
 * See Issues